MrRobot555/includeme/readme.txt

     <script src="embed.js"></script>

-Two injections takes place : first the code is injected into the HTML page.
+Two injections take place : first the code is injected into the HTML page.
 Second, upon clicking onto the icon in the right bottom corner, the embed code gets injected into the modal, and runs.

 The embed.js is a one line style on purpose so that it's kind of invisible for the user.
 However I have prepared a second version: index_injected.html - this is